jayhack/pyroJect/README.md

 *.json
 *.npy
 ```
-These are typically temporary files; this may not be appropriate for all python programs,
+These are typically temporary files.
+This may not be appropriate for all python programs.
-however.